 3. YOUR BODY AND WORLD

-So, in your Beingness you create your mind and start programming everything, and you think you are the body, and you think the world is external to you—after you have created it.
-You let go of remembering that you created this whole thing; it’s all created here in your mind.
+So, in your beingness, you create your mind and start programming everything, and you think you are the body, and you think the world is external to you—after you have created it.
+You [forget] that you created this whole thing, [that] it’s all created here in your mind.
 Change the picture mentally and it instantly changes out there—called the miracle.
 I believe most of you have experienced instantaneous changes out there.
-How many have experienced . . . what am I talking for, you know it! (laughter)
+How many have experienced . . . what am I talking for?
+You know it! (laughter)

 But there’s nothing out there but the sum-total thinkingness, most of which is subconscious, and therein lies the problem.
 Subconscious means simply that we do not want to look at it.
 The mind is a tremendous mystery to the world because they don’t understand what it is.
 They can’t see the simplicity of it.
 It’s the sum-total of all of your feelings and thoughts, that’s all.
-How simple it is; it’s a collection of your feelings and thoughts.
+How simple it is.
+It’s a collection of your feelings and thoughts.
 And everything you experience is via the mind.
-You go unconscious, the mind’s out of the way, there’s no experiencing.
+[If you become] unconscious, the mind’s out of the way; there’s no experiencing.

 YOUR THREE STATES:

-2. Doing is your position in the world
+2. Doingness is your position in the world

 And with this you can relate to the chart of emotions.
-After the apathy, grief, fear . . .
-All right, down in Havingness only.
+The apathy (discouragement), grief and fear (are) down in havingness only.
 When you’re down there, you think that your welfare depends on how much you can have, and you spend all your time trying to make and have.
-When you move up into lust, anger, pride, courageousness, you move into a Doingness.
-Instead of thinking that your welfare lies in having, you feel you gotta be a doer.
-Of course, that’s an advanced state; only five percent of us are doers.
-Ninety-five percent of us are wanting to have.
-And we’re down so low, we put ourselves in the state of being a slave: we must have a job, someone must tell us what to do and give us the food that we eat and the money to get our lodgings.
-The only reason why people work in jobs is that we have a slave consciousness; we’re down in Havingness.
-Apathy, grief and fear: that’s where most people are riding the majority of the time.
-Move up into courageousness, pride, anger and lust.
-Then you get to be a doer, which is a much freer state than being a slave.
+When you move up into lust, anger, pride, courageousness, you move into doingness.
+Instead of thinking that your welfare lies in having, you feel you’ve got to be a doer.
+Of course, that’s an advanced state.
+Only five percent of us are doers; ninety-five percent of us are wanting to have.
+And we’re down so low that we put ourselves in the state of being a slave.
+We must have a job.
+Someone must tell us what to do and give us the food that we eat and the money to get our lodgings.
+The only reason why people work in jobs is that we have a slave consciousness; we’re down in havingness.
+Apathy (discouragement), grief and fear: that’s where most people are riding the majority of the time.
+Move up into courageousness, pride, anger and lust—then you get to be a doer, which is a much freer state than being a slave.

-Now, when you get into the state of “I can do,” you’ve got enough wish and will to move to the top.
-Because you discover that when you’re just quiet and being, that’s the nicest thing there is.
-And with the Doingness energy, you’ll work harder to drop the remaining limitations, the AGFLAP (apathy, grief, fear, lust, anger, pride), so that you can remain and just be all the time.
-Now, that sense of Beingness is not related to the world: it’s related to how you look at the world.
+Now, when you get into the state of “I can do,” you’ve got enough wish and will to move to the top, because you discover that when you’re just quiet and being, that’s the nicest thing there is.
+And with the doingness energy, you’ll work harder to drop the remaining limitations, the AGFLAP, so that you can remain and just be all the time.
+Now, that sense of beingness is not related to the world; rather, it’s related to how you look at the world.
 You watch the world go by.
 You watch yourself.
 You watch your own body moving around like you now watch other bodies.
-You’ll see your body objective to you like you see other bodies objective to you.
+You’ll see your body objective to you as you see other bodies objective to you.

 And start from taking all your happiness from you.
 Recognize that every joy you have is that nice quiet place of just being, where your desires are out of the way.
 Even though you’re taking pleasure from the world, try to recognize that that pleasure is you being you: your mind is quiet.